Who am I? (2022 edition)

-Politics and social issues: I have been a member of both the Queensland National Party and the British Conservative party.
+I have been a member of both the Queensland National Party and the British Conservative party.
 And I have never voted for any Leftist party.
 And I LOVED Ronald Reagan when he was President of the USA.
-I even voted for John Howard (Australia's present conservative Prime Minister) last time and think the controversial Pauline Hanson's idea of abolishing the Department of Aboriginal Affairs (i.e. affirmative action) is long overdue.
+I even voted for John Howard (A notable former Australian conservative Prime Minister) and think the controversial Pauline Hanson's idea of abolishing the Department of Aboriginal Affairs (i.e. affirmative action) is long overdue.
+And despite his undoubted crude style, I think Donald Trump did a lot of good for America.
+Under him 95% of American blacks had jobs.
 Hearing all that is probably enough for do-gooders to want to go out and chuck.

 But anybody who has lived outside the capital cities of the Australian States will have found that views like mine are common there.
 I grew up in Far North Queensland and my views would generally be applauded there.
 Perhaps I am just too much of a typical North Queenslander, despite all my world travel and social psychological research background.
 I have probably had more papers on race relations published in the learned journals than anyone else but I still think that race differences are real and important and that all men are unequal (despite what is says in the American Declaration of Independence).
 I much prefer Torres Strait Islander people to Aborigines, for instance, though both are equally black.

 My son and I recently had a discussion about being "Right-wing".
 We agreed that I am.
 But in what sense?